I recently realized that over the years I have wasted a damned lot of money in the name of spirituality.

-I think when I was first starting out on my spiritual path, I had this idea that I could fake it till I made it – that is, if I bought the things and had the knowledge that all the soulful babes I followed on Tumblr had, the rest would fall into place.
+I think when I was first starting out on my spiritual path, I had this idea that I could fake it till I made it – that is, if I bought the things that all the witches I followed on Instagram had, the rest would fall into place.
 Kind of like how I keep buying cute workout clothes in the hopes it will magically transform me into one of those hot yoga babes… whoops.

 In a way, I don’t think that mindset was a total waste – I do think that having a little collection of spiritual items that make me happy has gone a long way towards helping me want to do the soul work needed to call myself “spiritual.”
-But the key word there is little – and my collection is pretty sizeable.
+But the key word there is little – and my collection is pretty sizable.

 I wondered how much money I could have saved over time if I had only bought the items that I really feel like I need – the ones that I use all the time and that bring me joy.
 I added up the totals of the things I never use or that didn’t serve me and it was kind of a doozy.
-Keep in mind, these purchases were all made over the course of several years and mainly while I didn’t have to pay rent, but still – it kills me to think of how much money I sort of flushed down the drain because I wasn’t smart about my purchases.
-I’m linking to each thing so you can see what I’m talking about and possibly take the plunge if it seems right for you, but the point is to not spend money on stuff you don’t need, capisce?
-Don’t be like me – here are the 4 things I wish I hadn’t spent so much money on in the name of ~finding myself.~

 1. Tarot and oracle decks